 Ask about taking a values card sort in an exploratory student appointment

-As you research careers, consider the required skills and whether or not you have or could develop them.
-Other ways to identify your skills include reflecting on your personal accomplishments, classroom performance in various subjects, previous jobs or volunteer positions held, and feedback you receive from others.
+Skills play a critical role in career development.
+Identify your skills by reflecting on your personal accomplishments, classroom performance in various subjects, previous jobs or volunteer positions held, and feedback you receive from others.

 Complete the inventory to evaluate your skills